Undergraduate Study

 Wildlife Ecology Summer Field Camp at Kemp Natural Resources Station

-Every other summer Wildlife Ecology students have the option of participating in the Wildlife Ecology Summer Field Camp at Kemp Natural Resources Station in northern Wisconsin as F&W ECOL 424 Wildlife Ecology Summer Field Practicum.
-The two week field class emphasizes research and habitat management techniques through individual and group field work, tours, demonstrations and lectures.
-Transportation and lodging is provided to the participants.
+Every other summer, Wildlife Ecology students have the option of participating in the Wildlife Ecology Summer Field Camp at Kemp Natural Resources Station in northern Wisconsin as F&W ECOL 424 Wildlife Ecology Summer Field Practicum.
+The two-week field class emphasizes research and habitat management techniques through individual and group field work, tours, demonstrations and lectures.
+Transportation and lodging are provided for all participants.

 Undergraduate Advising in Wildlife Ecology

-All undergraduate students are assigned to a faculty and staff advisor when they declare the major.
+All undergraduate students are assigned to a faculty and staff advisor after they declare the major.
+Staff advisors serve as primary academic advisors, and faculty advisors serve in a mentorship role, especially for students interested in research and advanced study.

 Internships